SamSecureAI/python-practice/README.md

-# python-practice
+python-practice
+- Welcome to my **Python Practice Repository**!
-Hands-on Python practice with small scripts and exercises.
+- Hands-on Python practice with small scripts and exercises.
 Built to strengthen programming fundamentals and prepare for larger projects.
-# 🐍 Python Practice

-Welcome to my **Python Practice Repository**!
-This repo contains small Python scripts and exercises I’m working on as I learn Python.
+- This repo contains small Python scripts and exercises I’m working on as I learn Python.
-It’s part of my journey to become skilled in **AI, Cybersecurity, and Ethical Hacking**.
+- It’s part of my journey to become skilled in **AI, Cybersecurity, and Ethical Hacking**.

----

 About
 - Learning Python fundamentals step by step
 - Building small projects to strengthen problem-solving skills
-- 🛠Practicing clean code and version control with Git/GitHub
+- Practicing clean code and version control with Git/GitHub

-📂 Contents
+Contents
 Here are some of the scripts you’ll find in this repo:

 1. **hello.py** → First Python script (classic "Hello, World!")